Brian's Got a Brand New Bag: Production and development

 The episode was directed by former Simpsons artist Pete Michels, and written by Tom Devanney, shortly after the conclusion of the seventh production season.
 Both are series regulars for the show, who joined in its third and fourth seasons, respectively.
 Prior to providing minor voice-over roles for the series, actress Nana Visitor portrays the episode's featured character, Rita.
 Series regulars Peter Shin and James Purdum served as supervising directors, with series creator and executive producer Seth MacFarlane and David Zuckerman serving as staff writers for the episode.

 "Brian's Got a Brand New Bag", along with the seven other episodes from Family Guy's eighth season, were released on a three-disc DVD set in the United States on June 15, 2010.
 The sets included brief audio commentaries by Seth MacFarlane and various crew and cast members for several episodes, a collection of deleted scenes, a special mini-feature which discussed the process behind animating "Road to the Multiverse", and mini-feature entitled Family Guy Karaoke.

 In addition to Visitor and the regular cast, actor Hart Bochner, James Burkholder, actress Aimee Garcia, Paul Gleason, Jack Samson, actress Stacey Scowley, Debra Skelton, Reginald VelJohnson, actor Tico Wells, actress Mae Whitman, and actor Bruce Willis guest-starred in the episode in both voice and live-action appearances.
 Recurring guest voice actors Alexandra Breckenridge, writer Steve Callaghan, voice actor Ralph Garman, writer Danny Smith, writer Alec Sulkin, and writer John Viener also made minor appearances.
 Recurring guest cast members Adam West and Patrick Warburton also made appearances in the episode.

-Cultural references

-The title is a reference to the James Brown song "Papa's Got a Brand New Bag."
-Peter buys the film Road House starring Patrick Swayze.
-While at the movie store's going out of business sale – where Mayor West buys The Garbage Pail Kids Movie – Peter refuses to take the Robin Williams' film What Dreams May Come, even though it's free, causing the DVD to wistfully sing the song "Maybe" from Annie.
-Meanwhile, Brian buys Dan in Real Life, which Stewie mocks.
-In another scene, Joe is dragged away by shadowy figures, a reference to a second Patrick Swayze film, Ghost.